mmazzarolo/react-native-universal-monorepo/README.md

 ## Setting up Yarn 2+

-- Start Setting up yarn 2 by running this command `yarn set version berry`

-This will create `.yarnrc.yml`
+1. Run `yarn set version berry` at the root of project.
+It will create a `.yarnrc.yml` file.

-Add the following lines of code to the file
+2. Add the following lines to `.yarnrc.yml` to ensure `node_modules` directories are all created in each workspace:
 ```yml
 nodeLinker: node-modules
 nmHoistingLimits: workspaces
 ```

-- nodeLinker has multiple options like `pnp` and `pnpm`, but let's stick to basic `node_modules`
-- nmHositingLimits tells how to hoist dependencies for each package/workspace. let's choose workspace so all the necessary dependencies that's needed for an app will stay under it, rather than installing it on the root folder.
-Now you can delete the noHoist in package.json
+3. `nmHositingLimits` tells how to hoist dependencies for each workspace.
+By setting it to `workspaces` all dependencies will be installed in each workspace's `node_modules` rather than being hoisted to the root folder.
+This means you can now you can safely the `noHoist` section in the root's `package.json`.

-That's it
+Check out [Yarn 2+'s "getting started" guide](https://yarnpkg.com/getting-started/install) for more info.

 ## Known issues